 —Lori Piazza, AP computer science teacher, Watchung Hills Regional High School, Warren, NJ

-—Katherine C., Rising Senior, Kennesaw Mountain HS Student, Kennesaw, GA
+—Katherine C., student, Kennesaw Mountain High School, Kennesaw, GA

 Any number of factors can discourage girls from taking computer science—they may be unaware of computer science opportunities or think they don’t have the skills to study it.
 College Board has compiled a wide range of recruiting strategies to help schools dispel common myths and generate interest in coding, technology, and computer science.